 It’s enough to discourage you from pursuing a settlement that is rightfully yours, but should it be?
+You pay your insurance to cover you when disaster strikes, and you deserve compensation when they fail to fulfill your duty.

 The litigation process can be stressful, for sure, but you can get through it if you know what you’re in for.
 Here’s what to expect when you decide that insurance litigation is the best option.